HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 ### Control overview
-- The system uses ROS2, Python and an Arduino UNO to coordinate spraying and leaf-picking operations.
+- The system uses ROS 2, Python and an Arduino UNO to coordinate spraying and leaf-picking operations.
 - The camera detects incoming leaves and classifies their condition.
 This classification determines the action sequence: pesticide spraying or vacuum leaf removal.
 - Once a leaf is detected, the controller computes the 3D location and sends a motion command to the UR5e using the calibrated DH parameters.
-- If spraying is required, the ROS2 Node sends a request to the Arduino via a client-server interface, activating a 12V pump through the MOSFET driver to deliver a controlled spray.
+- If spraying is required, the ROS 2 Node sends a request to the Arduino via a client-server interface, activating a 12V pump through the MOSFET driver to deliver a controlled spray.
 - If the leaf needs removal, the robot positions the vacuum nozzle above the leaf, lowers until contact is made, activates suction, and transfers the leaf to the disposal bin.

-### Integration details.
+### Integration details
 * The end-effector was designed to remain lightweight, minimise inertia and avoid excessive torque at the wrist joints of the UR5e.
-* Mounting geometry aligns with the Provided Mount, ensuring capability with the UR5e arm.
+* Mounting geometry aligns with the Provided Mount, ensuring compatibility with the UR5e arm.
 * Cable routing is kept to the rear side of the tool to avoid entanglement during wrist rotation.
 * Electrical components are positioned to remain within the robot's collision-free zone.
-* The ROS2-Arduino interface allows asynchronous communication, enabling:
+* The ROS 2-Arduino interface allows asynchronous communication, enabling:
   * Spray duration control
   * Vacuum on/off control
 * The modular design allows components to be easily swapped without removing the whole end effector.